 Welcome

-Angiodysplasia Switzerland is an organisation founded by people affected by vascular malformations, to support other affected individuals and their families.
-Our focus is on the interests and rights of people living with a rare vascular malformation.
-We promote networking among those affected, raise public awareness, and actively support the advancement of research as well as improved treatment options.
-Together, we work to sustainably improve the quality of life of those affected.
+Swiss Angiodysplasia Association is an organization founded in 2025 by affected individuals to provide support to others living with the condition and to their families.
+Our focus lies on the interests and rights of people living with a rare vascular malformation.
+We promote networking among those affected, raise public awareness, and actively advocate for the advancement of research and improved treatment options.
+Together, we work to sustainably enhance the quality of life of those affected.

 What are angiodysplasias?